-Gatwick's assessment of the economic benefits and costs of the proposed development is based on unsupportable assumptions, omissions and errors.
-Amongst other things it assumes that the Covid-19 pandemic will have no longterm impact on passenger demand at Gatwick and that that there will be a substantial increase in business passengers using the airport (who generate the majority of asserted economic benefits).
+Gatwick's assessment of the economic benefits and costs of the proposed development is misleading and unsustainable.
+Amongst other things it assumes that the Covid-19 pandemic will have no long-term impact on passenger demand at Gatwick and that that there will be a substantial increase in business passengers using the airport (who generate the majority of asserted economic benefits).
 These assumptions are inconsistent with historic experience and market expectations respectively.
 Gatwick has failed to assess the adverse economic impacts the proposed expansion would be likely to generate by increasing outbound tourism, including negative impacts for the UK's tourism economy and balance of trade.
 In addition Gatwick's estimate of the monetised value of the greenhouse gas emissions resulting from the project is incorrect and uses out-of-date input values.
 Correction of the above unsupportable assumptions, omissions and errors would have a very significant effect on the overall benefit-cost of the proposed scheme.
 It is likely that the scheme in fact has a negative net present value and therefore represents a highly unattractive proposition from a public interest perspective.

-Gatwick's assessment of the economic benefits and costs of the proposed development is based on unsupportable assumptions, omissions and errors.
+Gatwick's assessment of the economic benefits and costs of the proposed development is misleading and unsustainable.
 We note the following points in particular: